Natural farming: Rishi Kheti

 In India, natural farming of Masanobu Fukuoka was called "Rishi Kheti" by practitioners like Partap Aggarwal.
 The Rishi Kheti use cow products like buttermilk, milk, curd and its waste urine for preparing growth promoters.
 The Rishi Kheti is considered to be non-violent farming without any usage of chemical fertilizer and pesticides.
 They obtain high quality natural or organic produce having medicinal values.
 Today still a small number of farmers in Madhya Pradesh, Punjab, Maharashtra and Andhra Pradesh, Tamil Nadu use this farming method in India.

 Zero Budget Farming

 Zero Budget Farming is a variation on natural farming developed in, and primarily practiced in southern India.
-It also called spiritual farming.
+It is also called spiritual farming.
 The method involves mulching, intercropping, and the use of several preparations which include cow dung.
 These preparations, generated on-site, are central to the practice, and said to promote microbe and earthworm activity in the soil.
 Indian agriculturist Subhash Palekar has researched and written extensively on this method.